Skip to main content

 Let us have a walk through this prototype.

-The prototype is made of two ILE-RPG CGI programs (powered by service programs CGIDEV2 and LOGINOUT): programs SAMPLEPAG1 and SAMPLEPAG2.
+The prototype is made of three ILE-RPG CGI programs (powered by service programs CGIDEV2 and LOGINOUT): programs SAMPLEPGM1, SAMPLEPGM2 and SAMPLEPGM3.

 1. The login program